inhale-aesthetic/Onsite-Procurement-Expansion/README.md

 Have problems?
 I'm hovering around the h3vr Discord!
 Ping @Aeesthetic#1131 in a help channel (do not add me)

+TODO:
+Futz with balance

+Encryption spawn smoke seems to lie???
+Possible bug, Gotta see if I can fix that.

 # A WORD ON BALANCE
 When I started this project, I wanted to avoid screwing with the balance as much as I could, since I figured Anton knew more about that than me.
 Well, turns out, not giving the player a gun at the start throws things out of whack.
 Who knew?